-As part of a 2018 Safe Routes to School Infrastructure Grant Program through ODOT the City of Eugene worked with our SRTS partners at 4j and Bethel School District and applied for funds for improvements near 6 schools.
-The funds were approved in 2019 and work has begun on designs for the project.
-Construction is expected to occur in 2020.
+As part of a 2018 Safe Routes to School Infrastructure Grant Program through Oregon Department of Transportation, the City of Eugene worked with Safe Routes to School (SRTS) partners at 4j and Bethel School Districts and applied for funds for improvements near six local schools.
+The funds were approved in 2019 with construction scheduled to begin in 2020.

-A list of the projects, a map, and informational photos can be seen below.
+A full list of the SRTS projects and photos can be seen below.

 For more information or questions regarding the projects contact Reed Dunbar, Transportation Planner, RDunbar@eugene-or.gov or 541.682.5727.